By Matt Keener, president of Keener Marketing Solutions

 If your goal is to attract stellar people when you hire online, you must be more strategic in how you position your company and job posting.

-While my advice focuses on the oDesk platform, much applies to any job posting.
+While my advice focuses on the Upwork platform, much applies to any job posting.
 Here are four tips to help you find — and hire — the best fit for your position in an online setting.

 Would you work for your own company?

 Before you can expect to find good freelancers, you need to take an objective look in the mirror.
-If you’re hiring on oDesk, what does your company profile say about you as a client?
+If you’re hiring on Upwork, what does your company profile say about you as a client?

-Having worked for dozens of clients on oDesk, I can tell you the following information is important to freelancers when they decide whether or not to apply for a job.
+Having worked for dozens of clients on Upwork, I can tell you the following information is important to freelancers when they decide whether or not to apply for a job.
 If your company overlooks even one of these, it may lead to a lower quality pool of candidates.

 - The Basics – Have you taken the time to update your company name, logo, and website so freelancers can learn more about you?
 If not, don’t expect a great response.

-If you’re not hiring on the oDesk platform, how you present your company still matters.
+If you’re not hiring on the Upwork platform, how you present your company still matters.
 Does your business have an online presence?
 If your business doesn’t, do you?
 Experienced freelancers will evaluate you as much as you will them.

 Does your job posting sound interesting or frightening?